MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/PS-remoting-second-hop.md

 - Has security vulnerabilities.
 - Requires configuration of both client and server roles.
-- Does not work with the Protected Users group.
-For more information, see [Protected Users Security Group][protected-users].
+- doesn't work with the Protected Users group.
+For more information, see [Protected Users Security Group][11].

 ## Kerberos constrained delegation